-The one project that will not be completed until after the Action Plan is submitted, is a stream restoration project that will be implemented on campus, at the Edith J. Carrier Arboretum.
-The project will restore 1,080 feet of a headwaters tributary to Blacks Run, an impaired waterbody in Harrisonburg, Virginia.
-The design for the restoration includes the creation of 0.37 acres of interconnected wetland cells in a large floodplain area that is to be reconnected to the tributary by the project.
+An additional stream restoration project implemented on campus, at the Edith J. Carrier Arboretum restored 1,080 feet of a headwaters tributary to Blacks Run, an impaired waterbody in Harrisonburg, Virginia.
+The design for the restoration includes the creation of 0.37 acres of interconnected wetland cells in a large floodplain area that was reconnected to the tributary by the project.

 The POC reductions for the Arboretum stream restoration project were calculated using two protocols found in Appendix V.J. of the Guidance Memo.
 These protocols were approved in 2014 by the Chesapeake Bay Program's Urban Stormwater Workgroup and Water Quality Goal Implementation Team.
 Details of the protocols can be found in the guidance document entitled Recommendations of the Expert Panel to Define Removal Rates for Individual Stream Restoration Projects, and include Protocol 1: Sediment Prevented, and Protocol 3: Floodplain Reconnection.
 The estimates do not take into consideration potential rate reductions due to sediment transport/delivery or the limited stream flow of the project reach.
-The degraded condition of the stream, information about the calculations and other project design details are documented in the Final Design and Pollutant Reduction Report completed in January, 2015.
+The degraded condition of the stream, information about the calculations and other project design details are documented in the Final Design and Pollutant Reduction Report which was updated in 2016.
 This document is available upon request.

-Table 3 summarizes the completed and proposed projects, and their associated POC reductions.
+Table 3 summarizes the completed projects, and their associated POC reductions.
 Detailed pollution reduction calculations for each project are located in the electronic spreadsheet ledger submitted with this plan, as directed by the Guidance Memo.
 Baseline reductions in credit calculated for unregulated land in the drainage area of the projects are included in the spreadsheet, where applicable.
 The spreadsheet ledger contains the following data: